Not practical to permit conjugal visits for prisoners, HC told

 For conjugal visits, prior consent and approval of the spouse are required and no such instance of filing any such petition by any spouse of an inmate has been put on record.

-As per Delhi Prison Rules 2018, regarding grant of parole/ furlough, a convict prisoner here may be granted total of 8 weeks parole in a year in two spells and 7 weeks of furlough in three different spells per year.
+As per Delhi Prison Rules 2018, regarding grant of parole/ furlough, a convicted prisoner here may be granted total of 8 weeks parole in a year in two spells and 7 weeks of furlough in three different spells per year.

-The high court had earlier termed the issue raised in the plea as "very interesting" and sought responses of the Delhi government and the Director General of Prisons on it.
+The high court had earlier termed the issue raised in the plea as "very interesting" and sought responses of the Delhi government and the Director-General of Prisons on it.

-Sahni has said in his petition that presently under the state's prison rule, meeting between an inmate and his or her spouse takes place in the presence of a prison officer and sought setting aside of the rule.
+Sahni has said in his petition that presently under the state's prison rule, the meeting between an inmate and his or her spouse takes place in the presence of a prison officer and sought setting aside of the rule.

 He has said that "despite courts taking a progressive approach and various countries allowing conjugal visits considering it an important human right and also in the light of studies backing conjugal visits as a factor to cut down crimes in jail and reform inmates, the Delhi Prison Rules, 2018 are totally silent on the issue".